ianxm/gimp-comic-book/readme.md

     the steps show up in GIMP as a single action.
 This means that one "undo" brings you back to the image before this filter was run.

+    If there is a selection, we save it to a channel and dismiss it.
+It is used later when we index the colors.

-    Edge detection seems to work best on an image sized in the 1200 to 4000 range, so we enlarge or shrink our image if needed (this can be disabled with the `Allow Resize` parameter).
+    Edge detection seems to work best on an image sized in the 1500 to 4000 range, so we enlarge or shrink our image if needed.
 If we enlarge an image significantly, we also sharpen it because enlarging an image can cause it to blur.
 If we enlarge it at the beginning we shrink it back to its original size at the end.
-If we shrunk it at the beginning we leave it since the smaller image may be sufficient and we don't want to resize it unnecessarily.

-    If there is a selection, we save it to a channel and dismiss it.
-It is used later when we index the background colors.
+    Then we go through two steps of blurring and sharpening the image.
+    Both operations run with thresholds to prevent the loss of edges.
+The overall effect is to reduce noise, which is especially problematic in low light photos.

     The next thing we do to the image is to lighten it.
 We apply `curves` and then a `softglow` filter.
 We skip both of these if the